 Please contact us if you are interested.

 The price will be the same for a lower amount of Pis (your account will be enabled to have up to 50 Pis, you can choose how many you would like to have yourself).
-If you need more than 50 Pis, we can discuss discounts – please contact our sales team.
+If you need more than 50 Pis, we are happy to discuss discounts – please contact our sales team.

 The big space the ads take up is distracting, can I remove them?

-Please see “How much does PiCockpit cost beyond the 5 free Pis?” – we will be happy to remove the ads for you, if you subscribe.
+Please see “How much does PiCockpit cost beyond the 5 free Pis?” – we will be happy to remove the ads for you with a subscription.

-We thank you for your understanding that we have to cover the significant expenses which server costs & development time for PiCockpit require.
+We thank you for your understanding that we have to cover the significant expenses which server costs & development time that PiCockpit requires.

 How can I remove PiCockpit?

 Removing PiCockpit is simple.
-Please follow the instructions on this page.
+Please follow the instructions for deinstallation on this page.